Costa Rica – Sea Turtle Volunteering & Adventure Tour for Teenagers

 • Personal expenses (snacks, souvenirs)

-• Lunches on specific tour days, some meals on arrival and departure days.
+• Meals on specific tour days, some meals on arrival and departure days.

 Costa Rica is one of the most biodiverse countries in the world, offering a unique mix of rainforests, volcanoes, and tropical beaches.
 The capital city, San José, blends tradition with modern life through markets, plazas, and local cuisine.
 In the Arenal region, you’ll find the dramatic Arenal Volcano, lush forests, and rivers rich with wildlife.
 The Nicoya Peninsula, where the conservation station is based, is known as one of the world’s Blue Zones, where people live longer, healthier lives.
 Here, coastal forests meet the Pacific Ocean, creating the perfect setting for conservation and learning.
 Volunteers live close to nature, surrounded by wildlife, and experience a slower rhythm of daily life.
 The area is also home to vibrant sunsets, small rural towns, and stunning beaches.
 This combination of natural wonders and cultural richness makes it an inspiring place to live and volunteer.